giampaolo/psutil/docs/index.rst

   .. method:: memory_footprint()

     Return a named tuple with USS, PSS and swap memory metrics.
-    These provide a better representation of "effective" process memory consumption (in case of USS) as explained in detail in this `blog post <https://gmpy.dev/blog/2016/real-process-memory-and-environ-in-python>`__.
+    These provide a better representation of actual process memory consumption as explained in detail in this
+    `blog post <https://gmpy.dev/blog/2016/real-process-memory-and-environ-in-python>`__.
     It does so by passing through the whole process address.
-    As such it usually requires higher user privileges than :meth:`memory_info` and is considerably slower.
+    As such it usually requires higher user privileges than :meth:`memory_info` or :meth:`memory_info_ex` and is considerably slower.

     - **uss** *(Linux, macOS, Windows)*: aka "Unique Set Size", this is the memory which is unique to a process